John F. Boyle Jr.: Murder of Noreen Boyle

 On December 30, 1989, Jack's mother, Christine, arrived to the Boyle house to spend some time with the family for New Years.
 Noreen Boyle was on the phone with a friend of hers, where she reportedly remarked, "Well, it looks like Jack isn't going to murder me tonight—his mother is staying over."
 Hauntingly, this was Noreen's last statement ever recorded before her disappearance.

 Later that night, on December 31, at around 3 a.m., Collier, 11, awoke to having heard a scream, followed by two loud 'thuds' coming from the master bedroom.
 Elizabeth, 3, who was sleeping in bed with her mother, would later report that she witnessed her father bludgeon her mother.
 The following morning, Collier emerged from his bedroom and encountered his father, who was sitting on the sofa in the living room.
 Upon Collier questioning him as to where his mother was, Jack Boyle responded, "Mommy went on a little vacation."
-He told Collier that they weren't going to the police, and he, along with his mother Christine, instructed Collier not to do so; threatening him with punishment if he disobeyed.
+He told Collier that they were not going to the police, and he, along with his mother Christine, instructed Collier not to do so; threatening him with punishment if he disobeyed.

-Collier, disbelieving of his father's version of events and determined to find out what happened to his mother, went upstairs to his room and retrieved a list of his mother's contacts which he'd hidden inside a Garfield the Cat stuffed toy; he phoned all of them and informed them of the sounds he had heard last night and Noreen's disappearance, convinced that his mother had been murdered.
+Collier, disbelieving of his father's version of events and determined to find out what happened to his mother, went upstairs to his room and retrieved a list of his mother's contacts which he had hidden inside a Garfield the Cat stuffed toy; he phoned all of them and informed them of the sounds he had heard last night and Noreen's disappearance, convinced that his mother had been murdered.
 He instructed her friends to call 911 in his place, which one of them did, sparking the investigation.